react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If you're using Expo, please state the version of it.
-Run `react-native info` in your terminal and paste the results here.
+Run `npx react-native info` in your terminal and paste the results here.
 Also, include the *precise* version number of this library that you are using in the project.
 -->

-`react-native info` output:
+`npx react-native info` output:

 ```bash
 # paste it here